openebs/website/docs/versioned_docs/version-2.11.0/troubleshooting/t-volume-provisioning.md

 -v /lib/x86_64-linux-gnu/libisns-nocrypto.so.0:/lib/x86_64-linux-gnu/libisns-nocrypto.so.0 \
 ```

-<b>Restart the kubelet service using the following commands:</b>
+**Restart the kubelet service using the following commands:**

 ```
 systemctl daemon-reload
 service kubelet restart
 ```

-To know more about provisioning cStor volume on DigitalOcean<a href="/docs/next/prerequisites.html#do"> click here</a>
+To know more about provisioning cStor volume on DigitalOcean [click here](/docs/next/prerequisites.html#do).

-<h3><a class="anchor" aria-hidden="true" id="persistent-volumes-indefinitely-remain-in-pending-state"></a>Persistent volumes indefinitely remain in pending state</h3>
+### Persistent volumes indefinitely remain in pending state {#persistent-volumes-indefinitely-remain-in-pending-state}

 If users have a strict firewall setup on their Kubernetes nodes, the provisioning of a PV from a storageclass backed by a cStor storage pool may fail.
 The pool can be created without any issue and even the storage class is created, but the PVs may stay in pending state indefinitely.